tommasoclini/ergot/crates/ergot-base/README.md

 Ergot is split into two parts:

-* `ergot-base` is the core of networking functionality, but is not intended to be used directly by end users
+* `ergot-base` is the core of messaging functionality, but is not intended to be used directly by end users
-* `ergot` extends `ergot-base`, and currently uses a `postcard-rpc` influenced set of capabilities
+* `ergot` extends `ergot-base`, and currently provides a `postcard-rpc`-influenced set of capabilities

 Most users should use `ergot` and not `ergot-base`.
 The split is to keep `ergot-base` stable as I iterate on the behavior of sockets in `ergot`.